wearhaus/shopify-old/README.md

 ---
 Now that a git repo has been cloned to the themes folder, you may now make changes and commit them to this git repo.

-When making changes, Shopify Theme Editor will upload those changes to the dev shopify site.
+When making changes, Shopify Theme Editor will upload those changes to the dev Shopify site automatically.

+You may view your changes by clicking the settings icon and pressing __View Theme__

 When the theme is ready for productions, login to __wearhaus-inc__ Shopify with the Theme Editor and copy all the working to changes to the production theme directory `Wearhaus Site [main]`